m-bock/purescript-transit/README.md

 - **States and messages with data**: Both states and messages can carry data (like `activePin` in `DoorLocked` or `newPin` in `Lock`), and handlers receive this data.
 - **Conditional transitions**: The DSL supports transitions with multiple possible outcomes using guard labels (`PinCorrect` and `PinIncorrect`).
 The type system ensures that conditional transitions can only return valid target states, and each outcome must be associated with its corresponding guard label using `RetVia`

 By leveraging PureScript's `Variant` types to express subsets of possible states (which traditional ADTs cannot represent), **Transit** provides compile-time guarantees that your implementation matches your specification.
-The type system catches errors at compile time, ensuring that all transitions are handled correctly.
+The type system catches errors at compile time, ensuring that:

+- You cannot return invalid target states
+- You cannot return more cases than specified
+- However, the compiler cannot detect if you forget to return a possible case (you can return fewer cases than specified)

 ## Example 3: Seven Bridges of Königsberg